Money and Loan Management

 Learn more about Student Financial Management from the Division of Student Affairs.

 Budgeting and Saving

 How you manage your money during your college years will have a major impact on your life after college.
 To graduate with as little debt as possible, you need to plan now, create a personal budget, and stick to it.
-You might use a simple College Student Monthly Budget Worksheet to track your income and expenses or an online budgeting program like Budget Wizard.
 No matter what system of budgeting you choose, you must stick to it and resist splurges and impulse-buying.
 If you do slip up, get right back to your plan.
 Adopt the “pay yourself first” attitude towards saving in order to build an emergency fund and to plan future purchases.